 Senior Studies In Year 11 & 12 students have the flexibility to study a course that suits their own interests and needs.
-Galen offers programmes in 5 basic formats with choices in all of them.
+Galen offers programs in 5 basic formats with choices in all of them.

 - Victorian Certificate of Education (VCE)

 - Vocational Education and Training (VET)